neulab/newlang-tech/named-entity-recognition/README.md

 ## Training a Named Entity Recognition System

-There are several NER models that can be trained, the best approach is fine-tuning pre-trained language models like BERT.
+There are several NER models that can be trained, the best approach is fine-tuning pre-trained language models (PLMs) like BERT.

 You can use the official token classification code from [HuggingFace Transformers](https://github.com/huggingface/transformers/tree/master/examples/pytorch/token-classification).
 Fine-tuned LM produces the state-of-the-art for this task.
 For other languages apart from English, you need to use multilingual variants of the pre-trained LM e.g mBERT, XLM-RoBERTa, InfoXLM, RemBERT, etc.

+Please, confirm if your script is covered in the vocabulary of the PLM.
+If not, one idea is to perform [vocabulary augmentation](https://aclanthology.org/2020.findings-emnlp.118/) with the new script sub-word units and further pre-train the PLM on unlabelled texts in the new language.

 ## Evaluating Entity Recognition Accuracy